 They will then send a PIN by text, which will be used for security verification.
 You will use this PIN to complete your online application.

-This process is often described as a text payday loan, though it is simply text verification.
+The process is often described as a text payday loan, though it is simply text verification.
 It is a lender’s method of connecting your details to a working phone number.
 Something which can be used for authorisation and confirmation of identity.

-Completing application by text
+#2 Completing the application by text

 This means the lender already has your personal details.
 The details include contact details and income and expenditure figures.
-When you apply by text, they refer to these details to make their lending decision.
+When you apply via text, they refer to these details to make their lending decision.

-Subsequent payday loans by text
+#3 Subsequent payday loans by text message

 Some lenders offer quick payday loans by text, but you must already have borrowed and repaid the money.